820243 Gunner Walter Daniels, 46th Div, Ammunition Col. Royal Field Artillery.

 Recorded in the Staffordshire Sentinel on the 7th July 1917:

-Brother Charles Percy Daniels born 28.02.1898 married Emma Hopkins on 28.07.1918 they had one child Ethel May born 04.03.1919.
-Charles Percy Daniels also saw service with the colours having enlisted with the South Staffordshire Regiment on the 20th May 1918 as Private 49049.
+Brother Charles Percy Daniels, born 28.02.1898, married Emma Hopkins on 28.07.1918.
+They had one child, Ethel May, born on 04.03.1919.
+Charles Percy Daniels also saw service with the colours, having enlisted with the South Staffordshire Regiment on the 20th May 1918 as Private 49049.
 He was entitled to the British War Medal and Victory Medal.
 His address on being demobilised was 7 John Street, Tunstall.

-It is not known when Walter joined the Army but we do know he was a pre war territorial soldier having the service number 1122 and rank of Gunner with the Royal Field Artillery.
-On the outbreak of war he was renumbered 820243 and remained a Gunner with the Royal Field Artillery.
-According to the Commonwealth War Grave Commission he was attached to the 46th Division Ammunition Column, Royal Field Artillery.
+It is not known when Walter joined the Army, but we do know he was a pre-war territorial soldier having the service number 1122 and the rank of Gunner with the Royal Field Artillery.
+On the outbreak of war, he was renumbered 820243 and remained a Gunner with the Royal Field Artillery.
+According to the Commonwealth War Graves Commission, he was attached to the 46th Division Ammunition Column, Royal Field Artillery.
 This unit was a territorial force mobilised on the 5th August 1914.
-The role of the ammunition column was to transport artillery shells, small arms, grenades from supply dumps to the front line units often under dangerous conditions.
+The role of the ammunition column was to transport artillery shells, small arms, and grenades from supply dumps to the front line units, often under dangerous conditions.
 They would also act as reserve soldiers filling gaps in the firing lines.
-They were sent to France in late February, the first full territorial division to enter the theatre of war arriving at Ypres in Belgium.
+They were sent to France in late February, the first full territorial division to enter the theatre of war, arriving at Ypres in Belgium.
 They took part in the German liquid fire attack at Hooge and also in the Hoenzolleren Redoubt in October.
-In December they were redeployed for a short time in Egypt but soon returned to France.
-They were involved in the battle of the Somme,1st July 1916, providing diversionary attacks at Gommecourt.
-In 1917 they took part in battles at Gommecourt, Rettemoy Grabben, Lieven and Hill 70.
-Walters date of death indicates he most likely died of his wounds in the battle at Lievin, near Lens, France.
-He entered France on the 26th February 1915 and whilst engaged in operations with the 46th Division Ammunition Column he was killed.
-According to official records such as Soldiers Effects and Pension Ledgers, Medal Roll and Medal Index Card he died of wounds on the 28th July 1917.
+In December, they were redeployed for a short time in Egypt but soon returned to France.
+They were involved in the Battle of the Somme,1st July 1916, providing diversionary attacks at Gommecourt.
+In 1917, they took part in battles at Gommecourt, Rettemoy Grabben, Lieven, and Hill 70.
+Walter's date of death indicates he most likely died of his wounds in the battle at Lievin, near Lens, France.
+He entered France on the 26th February 1915, and whilst engaged in operations with the 46th Division Ammunition Column, he was killed.
+According to official records such as Soldiers Effects and Pension Ledgers, Medal Roll, and Medal Index Card, he died of wounds on the 28th July 1917.

-He is buried in the Noeux Le Mines Communal Cemetery in France, grave reference II F 34.
+He is buried in the Noeux-les-Mines Communal Cemetery in France, grave reference II F 34.

 He is remembered on the Burslem Royal Doulton Memorial and Tunstall War Memorial.